Simha-Reddy/SimpleScribeVA_Offline/README.md

 - Audio is immediately deleted after transcription
 - Lets you paste in optional chart data
 - Lets you select and preview a documentation prompt and save your own custom prompts
-- Allows you to copy a prompt + transcript + chart data for pasting into the VA GPT Beta
+- Sends the prompt, chart data and transcript to VA GPT (Azure OpenAI), then provide feedback as needed
+- The feedback input or prompt box can also be used for just communicating directly with VA GPT
-- Saves transcripts and templates in a folder that can sync with OneDrive across secure devices
+- Saves transcripts and templates in a folder that sync with OneDrive
 - Prior transcripts can be reviewed and deleted from within the program
-- Future: Potentially connect directly to VA GPT beta and/or clinical data
+- Future: Connect directly to clinical data

 ---